postgis/postgis-workshops/postgis-intro/sources/en/rasters.rst

 Some other notable options :command:`raster2pgsql` offers which we will not cover are:

-* Ability to transform a raster spatial reference from its source to a preferred target srid
+* Ability to denote the SRID of the source.
+Instead, we'll rely on raster2pgsql guessing skills.
-* Ability to set the `nodata` value, when not specified, raster2pgsql tries to infer from the file
+* Ability to set the `nodata` value, when not specified, raster2pgsql tries to infer from the file.
+* Abiliity to load out-of-database rasters.

 To load all the tif files in our folder and also create overviews, we would run the below.

 .. code-block:: sh

-  raster2pgsql -d -e -l 2,3 -I -C -M -x -F -Y -t 256x256 *.tif nyc_dem | psql -d nyc
+  raster2pgsql -d -e -l 2,3 -I -C -M -F -Y -t 256x256 *.tif nyc_dem | psql -d nyc

 * -d to drop the tables if they already exist
 * The above command uses `-e` to do load immediately instead of committing in a transaction
 * `-C` set raster constraints, this is useful for `raster_columns` to show info.
-  You may wnat to combine with `-x` to exclude the extent constraint, which is a slow constraint to check and also hampers future loads in the table.
+  You may want to combine with `-x` to exclude the extent constraint, which is a slow constraint to check and also hampers future loads in the table.
+* `-M` to vacuum and analyze after load, to improve query planner statistics
 * `-Y` to use copy in batches of 50.
-If you are running PostGIS 3.3 or higher, you can use `-Y 1000` to have copy be in batches of 1000.
+If you are running PostGIS 3.3 or higher, you can use `-Y 1000` to have copy be in batches of 1000, or even higher number.
 This will run faster, but will use more memory.
 * `-l 2,3` to create over view tables: `o_2_ncy_dem` and `o_3_nyc_dem`.
 This is useful for viewing data.
 * -I to create a spatial index
 * `-F` to add file name, if you have only one tif file, this is kinda pointless.